 Office of Living Victoria release Melbourne’s Water Future.

 The Office of Living Victoria has announced Melbourne’s Water Future strategy will affect Metro councils’ land use planning, stormwater and flood mapping.
 The whole-of-water-cycle strategy for Melbourne which includes a greater emphasis on local water supplies such as rainwater, stormwater, and wastewater.

 The strategy also asks councils, with funding support from OLV, to develop ‘local water cycle plans’, which will include goals for reduced use of drinking water, reduced wastewater to treatment plants, increased use of alternative local water sources and reduced peak flows and pollutants in waterways.

 According to the strategy, OLV will work with 5 metro councils and the MAV to produce demonstration ‘local water cycle plans’ in the strategy’s first year.

-The MAV’s submission to the OLV raises three key implementation challenges for the strategy:
+MAV's submission to the OLV (Word - 232KB) raises three key implementation challenges for the strategy:

 The need for a new revenue stream for councils to fund higher Integrated Water Cycle Management (IWCM) asset lifecycle costs